 Fire is arguably one of the most important forest and rangeland disturbance processes in the West.
 Two hundred years of settlement, management, and climate change have transformed historic fire regimes, as well as the vegetation and fuel patterns of forested landscapes (Hessburg & Agee, 2003).
 Many factors have contributed to the altered forest conditions in Montana, from the discontinuation of Indigenous burning practices to fire exclusion policies.
-After the catastrophic fires in the early 1900s, federal land management agencies adopted policies to suppress all wildfires. "quick-action strategy" in 1935 to ensure the rapid response to forest fires.
+After the catastrophic fires in the early 1900s, federal land management agencies adopted policies to suppress all wildfires.

+Ferdinand A. Silcox, Chief of the Forest Service implemented a new "quick-action strategy" in 1935 to ensure the rapid response to forest fires.
 This new policy required that all fires were to be controlled by 10 a.m. of the day following discovery, and required "fast, energetic, and thorough suppression of all fires in all locations" (Smith, 2017).